PacktPublishing/Deep-Learning-with-PyTorch-Lightning/README.md

 ```

 **Following is what you need for this book:**
-This deep learning book is for citizen data scientists and expert data scientists transitioning from other frameworks to PyTorch Lightning.
+This Deep Learning book is for citizen data scientists and expert data scientists transitioning from other frameworks to PyTorch Lightning.
 This book will also be useful for deep learning researchers who are just getting started with coding for deep learning models using PyTorch Lightning.
 Working knowledge of Python programming and an intermediate-level understanding of statistics and deep learning fundamentals is expected.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-10).